mhmmtkrk97/myProjectEulerSolutions/README.md

 # myProjectEulerSolutions
-I am solving all project euler questions from beginning to end in Java
+I am solving all project euler questions from beginning to the end in Java